ShivNandan-28/IOT23-EDA-and-Label-Prediction/README.md

 you will need Python 3.8 and Pandas for reading the file Matplotlib for creating Knowlwdge graph its a playaround file, use any columns as per your choice to build the graph.

+If you do not skip the reading and eda part just download the combined zip file.

+Label prediction will be uploaded here soon.